Taapeli/isotammi-addons/source/SuperTool/README.md

 ## Supported object types

-The tools supports all object types (categories) that have list view in the Gramps user interface: People, Families, Events, Places, Citations, Sources, Repositories, Media and Notes.
+The tools supports all object types (categories) that have a list view in the Gramps user interface: People, Families, Events, Places, Citations, Sources, Repositories, Media and Notes.

 For other categories (Dashboard, Relationships, Charts or Geography) the tool only has the input fields "Initialization statements" and "Expressions to display".
 The "Summary only" mode is always used.